-There will be two one-hour tests, each counting about 25% of your grade, and about 45-50% of your grade will come from the two-hour final exam given December 15.
-The two midterms and the final exam will be conducted in the computer laboratory in SL 070.
-You should reserve your seats for these tests by August 28 using the links on the Canvas page or the webpage for the course.
+There will be two one-hour tests, each counting about 25% of your grade, and about 40-45\% of your grade will come from the two-hour final exam given December 17.
+It is expected that the two midterms and the final exam will be conducted in a computer laboratory.